wp-plugins/redi-restaurant-reservation/readme.txt

 6. Reservation confirmation screen.
 At this time user has to receive confirmation email.
 Same time restaurant owner receives list of all upcoming reservations.
 7. Setup screen with number of seats available, opening times and days of the week.
 8. Setup screen with info on the restaurant incl. name, address, country, phone, email, URL
+9. List of upcoming reservations on Mobile/Tablet PC (Available only for Basic package users)
+10. Detailed reservation information on Mobile/Tablet PC (Available only for Basic package users)

 == Upgrade Notice ==